ocPortal has been designed to be extremely extendible. Features available to you include:

 We really want to see what people can do, and see people reaching new heights with new code (and releasing it to others we hope

-- If not, please let us know how we can do better (please make suggestions that are economically viable and scalable, not just requests to do more for free).
+- If not, please let us know how we can do better (please try and propose any bigger ideas in such a way that they are fundable and scalable).